 Running a business can be challenging especially if you find yourself facing cash flow problems.
 There are times where you find yourself needing cash on hand to cover the cost of doing business.
 Purchase order financing is a funding solution for companies in need of working capital to fulfill large orders instead of taking out a bank loan.
-If you’re a startup or small to mid-size business, purchase order financing can be It’s time to stop missing out of business growth and cash flow improvement.
+If you’re a startup or small to mid-size business, purchase order financing might be right for you.
+It’s time to stop missing out on business growth and cash flow improvement.

 A Guide to Purchase Order Financing

-In this guide, we will explore the ins and outs of purchase order financing, and if it’s the right funding path for your company.
+This guide will explore the ins and outs of purchase order financing and if it’s the right funding path for your company.
 Check it out:

 Fulfilling Purchase Orders

-Let’s start off by defining purchase orders and a common issue with them.
+Let’s start by defining purchase orders and a common issue with them.
 A purchase order is an official document sent from a buyer to a supplier that indicates the sale of goods.
-The issue comes in when the supplier doesn’t have the liquid cash needed to actually fulfill the customer’s order.
+The problem arises when the supplier doesn’t have the liquid cash needed to fulfill the customer’s order.
 This is where purchase order financing comes in.

 What is Purchase Order Financing?

-Purchase order financing also known as P.O. financing is a funding option for businesses in the wholesale or distribution industry who lack the funds to fill orders they receive.
+Purchase order financing, also known as PO financing, is a funding option for wholesale or distribution businesses that lack the funds to fill orders they receive.
 PO financing is NOT a loan.
-With purchase order financing, the financing company issues a cash advance for goods that have been ordered, but not yet delivered.
-This allows your company to create goods without having to wait for other clients to pay their bills so you have the working capital to proceed.
+With purchase order financing, the financing company issues a cash advance for goods that have been ordered but not yet delivered.
+This allows your company to create goods without waiting for other clients to pay their bills so you have the working capital to proceed.

-The funding obtained can be used to cover supplies and other costs associated with manufacturing, shipping, etc. Basically, PO financing will give you the money you need to make more money.
+The funding obtained can cover supplies and other costs associated with manufacturing, shipping, etc. Essentially, PO financing gives you the money you need to make more money.
 No business owner wants to turn away orders because it’s a chance to make money and build a business relationship.
 In fact, that could be a bad reflection on the business itself.
-By having adequate cash-on-hand, your company will be more than capable of accepting new customers and taking on larger orders.
+By having adequate cash on hand, your company will be more than capable of accepting new customers and taking on larger orders.

 How Does Purchase Order Financing Work?

 Let’s say a customer places a large order with your company.
-After further review, you conclude you don’t have enough money for the raw material and supplies to fulfill the order.
-You can either turn down the order which can be a bad reflection on your business or you can seek other options for revenue.
-Once you explore your lending options, you come to the decision that PO funding is the best option for you.
+After further review, you conclude you don’t have enough money to fulfill the raw materials and supplies demand.
+You can either turn down the order, which can negatively reflect your business, or seek other revenue options.
+Once you explore your lending options, you decide that PO funding is the best option for you.